OpenFolf/project-report-vuepress/docs/technical-overview/README.md

 ### Node.js

-Both front- and back-ends of the application rely on _Node.js_. _Node.js_ is a cross-platform _JavaScript_ runtime environment.
+Both front- and back-ends of the application rely on _Node.js_ which is a cross-platform _JavaScript_ runtime environment.
 In _Node.js_ we can use the new _ECMAScript_ standards without any problems, it has an abundance of different packages and it is a popular tool for any kind of project.
 By using only one programming language, the whole team could write all aspects of the application without the headache of making different programming languages and paradigms compatible with each other.

 ## Coding Guidelines

 As a general guideline we followed the rules and best practices laid out by each framework.
-Furthermore, the use of _ESLint_ + _Prettier_ to lint and automatically format all code written will ensure that the code is unified in both style and appearance.
+Furthermore, the use of _ESLint_ and _Prettier_ to lint and automatically format all code written will ensure that the code is unified in both style and appearance.

 ### Code Editor